Batam Entry Requirements

 Prohibited Items

-- Counterfeit currency and goods - including fake designer items
+- Counterfeit currency and forged documents

 Restricted Items